 The alternative disciplinary and grievance procedure.

 In a recent survey, responses indicated that over 80% of organisations were interested in replacing their traditional Grievance and Disciplinary procedures with an overarching Resolution Framework™.
-Recognising a widespread need for change, we have made the decision to make the framework freely available to organisations across the UK, during 2021.
-It is our mission to embed the framework within every UK organisation over the next 2 years.
+Recognising a widespread need for change, it is our mission to embed the framework within every UK organisation over the next 2 years.

 “The formal grievance procedure does not have a primary objective of bringing parties together, rather it is there to reach a verdict: usually for one party or the other.
 In contrast, alternative dispute resolution offers parties the opportunity to find their own solutions within a properly facilitated environment.
 It is an empowering process and requires ownership of the issues by the individuals.”
 Victoria Pile, Vice President Head of HR Services at Capgemini